zeftawyapps/quizs-game-app/README.md

 # Get start :
 To start in this app you should to change the app android and ios packages name aftar you download the code  then :
 1- # This is a Python code block in Markdown
+ ` # This is a Python code block in Markdown

 def my_function(x):
   """This function returns the square of a number."""